Hiroshima to Miyajima: A Perfect Getaway to Miyajima Island

 At the top of the hike, you are rewarded by panoramic views of Hiroshima Bay.
 Be sure to visit Kiezu-no-Reikado Hall, adoringly called “Lover’s Sanctuary”, which houses a fire that monks have kept burning for 1200 years.
 This very flame was also used to light the ever-burning torch at Peace Memorial Park in Hiroshima.

-From the top you can either hike back down if you’re feeling sprightly and the weather permits (Miyajima is lush because of it’s frequent, often torrential, rain) or you can take the ropeway, also known as Hatsukaichi, back down.
+From the top you can either hike back down if you’re feeling energetic and the weather permits (Miyajima is lush because of it’s frequent, often torrential, rain) or you can take the ropeway, also known as Hatsukaichi, back down.

 Dinner is served nightly at your ryokan and while you’ll be ready for a good night’s rest after a day of hiking and exploration, make sure to head back out when night falls.
-You will never hear silence so absolute than you will walking the quiet streets of Miyajima when the daytime visitors have taken the ferry home.
+You will never hear silence so absolute than what you experience walking the quiet streets of Miyajima when the daytime visitors have taken the ferry home.

 Next